ECAST-TEC/OOP-Projects/README.md

-# OOP-Projects
+# C and C++ Projects
-This repository  contains the git links of the C++ projects done by the students of Thapathali Campus.
+This repository  contains the git links of the C and C++ projects done by the students of Thapathali Campus.

 This is a simple repository just to help anyone starting out with concept of OOP and wondering what project to carry on.